 This page provides an overview about managing object stores.

-Object store buckets can reside in different physical object stores.
-However, for better QoS, Weka requires mapping between the bucket and the physical object store.
+In WEKA, object store buckets can be distributed across different physical object stores.
+However, to ensure optimal Quality of Service (QoS), a crucial mapping between the bucket and the physical object store is required.

-Object store in Weka generally represents a physical entity (on-premises or in the cloud) that groups several object store buckets.
-An object store or object store bucket can be either local (used for tiering+snapshots) or remote (used for snapshots only).
+WEKA treats object stores as physical entities, either on-premises or in the cloud, grouping multiple object store buckets.
+These buckets can be categorized as either local (used for tiering and snapshots) or remote (exclusively for snapshots).
 An object-store bucket must be added to an object store with the same type and remain inaccessible to other applications.

-You can define up to three object store buckets for a filesystem:
+For each filesystem, users can attach up to three object store buckets:

-- Third object store bucket for backup only.
+A remote object store bucket exclusively for snapshots.

 Multiple object store buckets offer flexibility for various use cases, including:

 Migrating to different local object stores when detaching a read-only bucket from a filesystem tiered to two local object store buckets.